Home Compare HIG vs ZURN.SW

 The Hartford Insurance Group vs Zurich Insurance Group: Which Stock Looks Stronger in 2026?

-The Hartford Insurance holds the cleaner structural position, with the lead spread across valuation and stability.
+The structural profiles are close, with Zurich Insurance carrying a narrow edge on growth.
 The remaining gap is narrow enough that the comparison remains open to different readings.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON